 - Verify that your changes were applied.

 To learn more, see Bulk Editing Image Metadata Cheat Sheet.

 How Do I Bulk Edit WordPress or WooCommerce Categories?

 Alternatively, you can include category information when exporting another post type (such as WordPress posts or WooCommerce products).
-If you modify this category information, you can tell WP All Import how to apply those changes during the import process.
+If you modify this category information, you can tell WP All Import how to apply the changes during the import process.